The Upward and Downward Paths of the Spirit

 Neuroses represent inadequate solutions to life’s problems.
 I theorize that the puer syndrome could function as a means of self-healing, in which case personality does not necessarily exhibit the typical neurotic symptoms.
 It might be the proper interim solution for people who, due to illness or other detriments, are unable to take root in life.
 In that case, the puer æternus would function as a healer.
 After all, it is a blissful experience to be carried by an archetype through life for a time.
 For natural reasons, it is the prerogative of youth.

 Descending and ascending gods

 Iamblichus’s partition of the gods into heroic-ascending and daimonic-descending has something to do with the development of consciousness and morality.
 Unlike Alexander the Great, who worshipped Dionysos, a modern consciousness is disinclined to see the incarnating and the resurrecting deity as one and the same.
 After all, Jesus never really incarnates but is born directly from the material principle.
 Satan’s journey, on the other hand, is paradigmatic of incarnation.
 He fell from heaven “like lightning”, in the words of Jesus.
-Yet, in order for the divine principle to begin its upward journey, it first requires that it goes through a downward movement of incarnation.
+Yet, in order for the divine principle to begin its upward journey, it first requires a downward movement of incarnation.

 In the Christian conception of mysticism, personal development is associated with an upward journey of apotheosis in the imitation of Christ.
 Against this, Jungian individuation puts the demand on the individual to expand his horizons.
 Conscious improvement is very central, which involves the integration of the unconscious.